j-jorge/bim/README.md

 walls or, ultimately, attack another player.
 Sometimes the broken walls will expose a bonus such as extra bombs or an increase of the bombs' blast distance.

+The match features can be selected from the matchmaking screen.
+Features enabled by all participants will be used in the game, allowing players to customize their contest.

 <p align="center">
   <img src="docs/readme/title-screen.jpg" width="33%"/>